patrickfav/website-favre/content/articles/2020-04-14-how-to-centralize-your-checkstyle-configuration-with-maven/index.md

 ### How to use Suppressions

-While it is possible to also package a checkstyle-suppression.xml in the same way as described above, I do not think a global suppression file makes a whole lot of sense.
+While it is possible to also package a checkstyle-suppression.xml in the same way as described above, I do not think a global suppression file makes a lot of sense.

 ![](article_b13c2fda654a51a9463348ac.png)